steffenmueller4/steffenmueller4.github.io/_posts/2026-05-02-restic-backup-for-syncthing.md

     [...]
 ```

-In my setup, I used [Helm][Helm] to read the script (see: [here](#the-backup-script)) from a file and embed it into the `ConfigMap`—you can also embed the backup script into the deployment descriptor.
+In my setup, I use [Helm][Helm] to read the script (see: [here](#the-backup-script)) from a file and embed it into the `ConfigMap`—you can also embed the backup script directly into the deployment descriptor.
-However, keeping the script as a separate file—rather than inlining it—means it can be edited and tested locally with normal shell tools.
+However, keeping the script as a separate file means it can be edited and tested locally with normal shell tools.

 ## The CronJob